 |1:00pm - 2:00pm

 815 Maplewood Drive

 Ambler, PA 19002

-The Montgomery County Commissioners, on the advice of the Montgomery County Department of Public Safety, will call a Code Red Hot Weather Health Warning for Montgomery County based on a review of forecasts from the National Weather Service.
+The Montgomery County Commissioners, on the advice of the Montgomery County Department of Public Safety, will call a Code Red Hot Weather Health Warning or a Code Blue Health Warning for Montgomery County based on a review of forecasts from the National Weather Service.